-- 9.-(1)-The Commission shall make, not later than such date as the Lord-Chancellor may determine, an offer of employment by the Commission to such of the persons employed immediately before that date by the Law-Society for the purpose of its functions under the 1981-Order us fall within such descriptions as the Lord-Chancellor designates for the purposes of this paragraph or are persons whom the Commission wishes to employ. - (2)-The terms of the offer shall be such that they are, taken as a whole, not less favourable to the person-to-whom the offer is made than the terms on which he is employed on the date on which the offer is made. - (3) An offer made in pursuance of this paragraph shall not be revocable during the period of 3 months commencing with the date on which it is made. - 10.
-(1) Where a person becomes an employee of the Commission on acceptance of an offer made under paragraph 9, then, for the purposes of the Employment Rights (Northern Ireland) Order 1996.
+9.-(1)-The Commission shall make, not-later than such date as the Lord-Chancellor may determine, an offer of employment by the Commission to such of the persons employed inumediately before that date by the Law-Society for the purpose of its functions under the 1981-Order us fall within such descriptions as the Lord-Chancellor designates for the purposes of this paragraph or are persons whom the Commission wishes to employ.

+(2) The terms of the offer shall be such that they are, taken as a whole, not less favourable to the person to whom the offer is made than the terms on which he is employed on the date on which the offer is made.

+(3) An offer made in pursuance of this paragraph shall not be revocable during the period of 3 months commencing with the date on which it is made.

+10. (1) Where a person becomes an employee of the Commission on acceptance of an offer made under paragraph 9, then, for the purposes of the Employment Rights (Northern Ireland) Order 1996160.
 His period of employment with the Law Society shall count as a period of employment by the Commission, and the change of employment shall not break the continuity of the period of employment.

-- (2) Where an offer is made under paragraph 9 to any person, none of the agreed redundancy procedures applicable to employees of the Law Society shall apply to him. - (3) Where a person employed by the Law Society ceases to be so employed - (a) on becoming a member of the staff of the Commission on accepting an offerunder paragraph 9, or - (b) having unreasonably refused such an offer. - Part-XII of the Employment Rights (Northern Ireland) Order 1996 shall not apply to him and he shall not be treated for the purposes of any scheme in force under Article 21 of the 1981 Order as having been retired on redundancy. - (4) Where a person to whom an offer under paragraph 9 has been made continues in employment in the Law Society after having not unreasonably refused that offer he shall be treated for all purposes as if no offer under paragraph 9 had been made to him.
+(2)-Where an offer is made under paragraph 9-16 any person, none of the agreed redundancy procedures applicable to employees of the Law Society shall apply to him.

+(3) Where a person employed by the Law Society ceases to be so employed - under paragraph 9, or

+(a) on becoming a member of the staff of the Commission on accepting an offer-

+(b) having unreasonably refused such an offer.

+Part-XII-of the Employment-Rights (Northern Ireland) Order 1996 shall not apply to him and he shall not be treated for the purposes of any scheme in force under Article 21 of the 1981 Order as having been retired on redundancy.

+(4) Where a person to whom an offer under paragraph 9 has been made continues in employment in the Law Seciety after having not increasonably refused that offer he shall be treated for all purposes as if no offer under paragraph 9 had been made to him.

-Annois 669- -16
+Annotations: 660-1996-NI-16

-- 11. (1) Any dispute as to whether an offer purporting to be made under purpgraph 9 somplies with that paragraph shall be referred to and be determined by an industrial tribunal. - (2) An industrial tribunal shall not consider a complaint referred to it under subparagraph (1) unless the complaint is presented to the tribunal before the end of the period of 3 months beginning with the date of the offer of employment or within such further period as the tribunal considers reasonable in a case where it is satisfied that it was not reasonably practicable for the complaint to be presented before the end of the period of 3 months. - (3) Except as provided by Article 22 of the Industrial Tribunals (Northern Ireland) Order 1996Fol, no appeal shall lie from the decision of an industrial tribunal under this paragraph.
+11. (1) Any dispute as to whether an offer purporting to be made under purgraph 9 complies with that paragraph shall be referred to and be determined by an industrial tribunal.

+(2) An industrial tribunal shull not consider a complaint referred to it under subparagraph (1) unless the complaint is presented to the tribunal before the end of the period of 3 months beginning with the date of the offer of employment or within such further period as the tribunal considers reasonable in a case where it is satisfied that it was not reasonably practicable for the complaint to be presented before the end of the period of 3 months.

+(3) Except as provided by Article 22 of the Industrial Tribunals (Northern Ireland) Order 1996^{For}, no appeal shall lie from the decision of an industrial tribunal under this paragraph.

+Annotations

-Annotations: P61--1996 NI-18 Pensions
+F61-1996 NI-18